thecaffiend/wrap_c_for_python/README.md

 ## TODO
 * do cffi and pybindgen, xdress examples
 * add example usage scripts for each built Extension
-* move findings into root level file (perhaps in readme.md), with more detail
+* move findings and dependencies into README.md, with more detail
 * look at making actual tests instead of simple asserts
+* add example wrapper classes to illustrate functionality for sending/receiving over sockets.